vapor/fluent-kit/.github/contributing.md

 > Fluent is not built for working with existing database schemas or databases created by different ORMs.
 Other libraries, like SQLKit, are better suited for this.

-- ❌ Submit large PRs without discussion first
+- ❌ Submit large PRs without discussion first.

 > Give everyone a chance to understand your idea and get on the same page before submitting code.
 This can be through a GitHub issue or the Swift forums.